-Cover art for Australian Heroes of World War II
+Cover art for Australian Heroes Of World War II

 Published